 (ii) where it is not possible to fit those lights and reflectors in accordance with subparagraph (i), be fitted vertically, in the sequence referred to with the stop light on the top and the signalling light on the bottom;

-(d) must have the outer edge of their reflective or illuminated area not more than 400 mm from each of the lateral extremities of the agricultural implement; and
+(d) must have the outer edge of their reflective or illuminated area not more than 400 mm from each of the lateral extremities of the towed vehicle; and

 (e) must diffuse or direct their emitted or reflected light so as not to cause glare adversely affecting the vision of a person.

 [Regulation 5 amended in Gazette 1 Nov 2002 p.
-5395-6.]
+5395-6; 7 Dec 2010 p.
+6097.]

 6. Stop lights

-(1) Subject to subregulation (2), there must be fitted to each towed implement towed on a road 2 stop lights —
+(1) Subject to subregulation (2), there must be fitted to each towed vehicle towed on a road 2 stop lights —

-(a) each of which, when lighted, displays a red light clearly visible in sunlight at all distances up to 60 m to the rear of the towed implement; and
+(a) each of which, when lighted, displays a red light clearly visible in sunlight at all distances up to 60 m to the rear of the towed vehicle; and

 (b) each of which is lighted when the foot brake of the towing vehicle is applied.

-(2) Subregulation (1) does not apply if the combination of which the towed implement is a part is fitted with a flashing amber light in accordance with regulation 11 and that light is operating whenever the combination is being moved on a road.
+(2) Subregulation (1) does not apply if the combination of which the towed vehicle is a part is fitted with a flashing amber light in accordance with regulation 11 and that light is operating whenever the combination is being moved on a road.

 [Regulation 6 amended in Gazette 1 Nov 2002 p.
 5395-6; 24 Feb 2006 p.
-885.]
+885; 7 Dec 2010 p.
+6097.]

 7. Reflectors

-(1) Where an agricultural implement is towed or left stationary on a road at night-time the driver of the towing vehicle or the person who left the implement stationary must ensure that the towed implement, or in the case of an agricultural combination consisting of more than 1 towed implement, the rear implement of that combination, is fitted with 2 reflectors —
+(1) Where an agricultural implement is towed or left stationary on a road at night-time the driver of the towing vehicle or the person who left the implement stationary must ensure that the towed implement, or in the case of an agricultural combination consisting of more than 1 towed vehicle, the rear vehicle of that combination, is fitted with 2 reflectors —

 (a) each of which, at night-time, emits a red reflection of the light projected on to that reflector by a headlight complying with Part 8 Division 2 of the Road Traffic (Vehicle Standards) Rules 2002 so as to be visible clearly, at a distance of 100 m, to the driver of the vehicle from which that light is projected; and